 Elisabeth Kendall from Oxford University agrees with this analysis: “We always knew that in the end, the STC was striving for self-government and then perhaps also for an independent state.
 It was just a matter of timing. ” The separatists obviously seemed to be in favour of the current time.
 “For Hadi, it’s a moment of weakness,” says Kendall.
 The Houthi militia supported by Iran has made substantial gains in the past few weeks and could advance further in the oil-rich province of Marib.

 Saudi Arabia is itself concerned with the Corona crisis and has declared a one-sided but ultimately unsuccessful ceasefire in Yemen.
-At the same time, Aden and other parts of the south hit by violent floods a few days ago.
+At the same time, Aden and other parts of the south hit by violent floods a few days ago, reports Al-Monitor.
 The consequences of the natural disaster overwhelm the Yemeni government as well as the impending spread of the coronavirus.

 Still, the STC’s ultimate goal of returning to independent South Yemen as it was before 1990 is still a long way off.
 Despite the support and funding from the Emirates, the Southern Transitional Council only controls Aden and surrounding areas in the southwest of the country.
 The rest are ruled by tribes who are far from dreaming of an independent South Yemen or who are pursuing their own separatist agenda.
 “If the STC tries to impose its will on these groups, new military fronts could open up in the south,” says Kendall.

 There is at least a ditch in Yemen between Saudi Arabia and the UAE, the two supposed allies.
-Anwar Gargash, the Foreign Minister of the Emirates, condemned the separatists’ unilateral approach on Monday.
+Anwar Gargash, the Foreign Minister of the Emirates, condemned the separatists’ unilateral approach on Monday as reported by Reuters news agency.
 However, it is difficult to imagine that the STC acted without the green light from Abu Dhabi.
 The Emirates have withdrawn many of their troops from Yemen, but they want to continue to exert influence through their deputies.

 Her primary enemy is no longer the Houthi.
 Their primary concern is to control ports and sea routes along the coast and to contain the influential Islah party.
 Abu Dhabi sees them as an offshoot of the Islamist Muslim Brotherhood.
 However, Islah is an important power base for the Hadi government, which is supported by Saudi Arabia.
 This has the potential for conflict.